Jed Hoyer: San Diego Padres

 In October 2009 he was hired as the San Diego Padres' general manager.
 Perhaps his best known deal as GM of the Padres was when he sent 1B Adrián González to the Red Sox in exchange for RHP Casey Kelly, OF Reymond Fuentes, utility man Eric Patterson, and 1B Anthony Rizzo.

 Chicago Cubs

 On October 26, 2011, the Chicago Cubs announced that Jed Hoyer and Jason McLeod had joined the club.
 Hoyer became the general manager, while McLeod would work in the scouting department.
 The Cubs announced that compensation for Hoyer would be worked out before the Rule 5 Draft.

 In September 2016 the Cubs signed him to a five-year contract through 2021.
 On November 17, 2020, the Cubs named Hoyer president of baseball operations, taking over following Epstein's resignation.
 He signed another five-year deal in November 2020, running through 2025.
+On July 29, 2025, Hoyer and the Cubs reached another contract extension.